 You’ll have the opportunity to showcase your musical talent before you graduate alongside external musicians.
 There are a variety of performances hosted by Brunel including concerts, recitals and ensembles where you’ll be able to network and gain feedback on your creativity from the visiting music artists.

-Find our more about Music at Brunel on our 'On demand' pages.
+Watch videos and presentations about Music at Brunel,on our 'On demand' pages.